 Recovery of the Charpy energy transition temperature was the primary objective in the present study.
-However, it was observed that other Charpy specimen measurements react differently on annealing at 454°C. For example, Figs. 3 and 4 present absorbed energy, lateral expansion, and percent shear data of specimens tested after annealing at 454°C for welds 73W and 260, respectively.
+However, it was observed that other Charpy specimen measurements react differently on annealing at 454°C. Figures 5 through 8 present absorbed energy, lateral expansion, and percent shear data of specimens tested after annealing at 454°C for Plate 02 and Welds 73W, 502, and 260, respectively.
 Specimens were irradiated to different fluences, including those annealed after irradiation-annealing-reirradiation cycle.
 The data are plotted against the unirradiated curves to observe the degree of recovery after annealing.
 For each material in general, the annealed data tend to group into one data set regardless of irradiation and annealing history.
 Among the three Charpy toughness parameters, absorbed energy appears to recover the most, lateral expansion the least, and percent shear is somewhat in between in the transition region.
-Such behavior was observed for all four materials.